nighthawkcoders/devOps/kasm/README.md

 #### 1st Stage - EC2 Instances Only:
 Create a folder for your test (e.g., stage1).
-- Place your variable.tf and main.tf files in the folder.
+- Place your variable.tf, install_kasm.sh, and main.tf files in the folder.
 - Run `terraform init` to initialize the project.
 - Run `terraform plan` to see what resources will be created.
-- If the plan looks good, run terraform apply to create the EC2 instances.
+- If the plan looks good, run `terraform apply to create the EC2 instances.
 - Manually check the AWS Management Console to ensure that the EC2 instances are created with the correct tags and elastice IPs.
 - Terraform provides the `terraform destroy` command, which you can use to destroy all the resources created by a specific Terraform configuration.
 Run this before moving on to next test.
 - Check that created EC2's and Elastic IPs are gone.

 #### 2nd Stage - EC2 Instances and Route 53 Records:
-Create a new folder for this test (e.g., stage2).
+Create a new folder for this test (e.g., stage2)
+- Add network.tf to previous files set.
 - Run `terraform init` in this folder.
 - Run `terraform plan` to see what resources will be created.
 - If the plan looks good, run terraform apply to create the Route 53 records.